Fornication/Arkays-Commandment/README.md

 - iXanza for recompiled MCM scripts for automation, and helping Shelb figure out how to automate the MCMs for Tinvaak.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.
 - Mantis for Ultrawide installation instructions and the logo.
+- St Jiub for additional Ultrawide instructions and help around the server.

 ## Contact